jaysm12/multifinance_apps/README.md

 ```
 The deps-init command will perform the following actions:

-+ Build Vault and store secrets
-+ Build Redis and verify that it is running
++ Build RabbitMQ and verify that it is running
-+ Build Postgres and verify that it is running
++ Build Mysql and verify that it is running

 To stop the dependencies, run :
 ```